-3.1.
+3.2.
 Theoretical Knowledge Base ('A')

 i.
-Demonstrates an understanding of core political ideologies and concepts, and of the main approaches to the study of political science i.
-Demonstrates a systematic understanding of the major thinkers and intellectual paradigms in international relations
+Demonstrates an understanding of core political ideologies and concepts, and of the main approaches to the study of political science

 - i.
 Demonstrates a broad understanding of the main intellectual paradigms and debates in international relations - ii.
-Demonstrates a broad understanding of the history of, and key debates in, political thought - iii.
+Demonstrates a broad understanding of the history of, and key debates in, political thought

+Programme specification and curriculum map.
+BA (Hons) Social Sciences: International Relations with 8 Combined Studies iii.
 Demonstrates a broad and historical understanding of theories of economic and political development